Cares for Children

 Information governance for a child’s records is about who gets access.
 The sooner the child can have access, the better for their long-term ability to understand and manage their health, but of course each child gains capacity at a different age.
 With parents and carers, each child will have different family circumstances and state support.
 These govern who needs access, who does not need access, and who needs to not have access.
 As the child approaches adulthood, parents get less access to the record.
 But some young adults may still need access if they have learning difficulties.

-- Add all of your professionals to your organisation’s umbrella team with.
+Add all of your professionals to your organisation’s umbrella team.
 You can do this easily via a CSV upload.

 This is because the invitation is likely to be received by a parent/adult carer on the child’s behalf and they will inadvertently register as the patient on behalf of the child.
 The children’s record should therefore be created but they must have the carers invited to the records manually as above.